rohit17-droid/Logisim-Works/README_4_bit_ALU_stage1.md

 2.A proper design for Multiplier and Divider using shift registers and clocks.

 3.Implementing a 4:1 mux to choosee between the operations.

+4.To finalize and implement a proper method to display the result.